mit-pdos/RVirt/README.md

 ### How is RVirt different from other hypervisors like [Firecracker](https://github.com/firecracker-microvm/firecracker), [Cloud Hypervisor](https://github.com/intel/cloud-hypervisor) or [xvisor](https://github.com/avpatel/xvisor-next)?

-All three of the other projects can only run on processors that have hardware virtualizations extensions like Intel VT-x or RISC-V's planned H-extension.
+All three of the other projects can only run on processors that have hardware virtualization extensions like Intel VT-x or RISC-V's planned H-extension.
 Firecracker and Cloud additionally depend on KVM (and by extension the entire Linux kernel).
-By constrast, RVirt can run on basically any 64-bit RISC-V processor with a MMU and doesn't need KVM or Linux.
+By contrast, RVirt doesn't need KVM or Linux and can run on any sufficiently powerful 64-bit RISC-V processor with an MMU.

 ### Why RISC-V?

 RISC-V is [classically virtualizable](https://en.wikipedia.org/wiki/Popek_and_Goldberg_virtualization_requirements) which means that a hypervisor can rely on any privileged instruction triggering an illegal instruction fault when executed by the (unprivileged) guest OS.
-This is in constrast to other ISAs like x86 which have instructions that behave differently in user and kernel mode but never trap.
+This is in contrast to other ISAs like x86 which have instructions that behave differently in user and kernel mode but never trap.
 Additionally, RISC-V has only 12 supervisor level control registers and only a handful of privileged instructions making the work to implement trap and emulate much more manageable.

 ### Why Rust?

 Why not?
-Rust is a pleasant language to work with and can directly target bare metal systems.
+Rust is a pleasant language to work with and can directly target bare metal platforms.
 I was also excited by Rust's ability to guarantee memory safety for safe code, but I found the amount of unsafe code required for initialization and vm entry/exit partially negated this benefit.

 ## Getting Started